-Really though, Walt Disney World fans do have a lot of complaints right now, so much so that the airing of grievances has become a year-round tradition.
-Since reopening, there have been a number of changes that are unpopular with loyal guests, including cutbacks, temporary policies that have become permanent, price increases, and more.
+Walt Disney World fans have a lot of complaints right now, so much so that the Festivus-style airing of grievances has become a year-round tradition.
+There have been many changes that are unpopular with loyal guests, including cutbacks, temporary policies that have become permanent, price increases, and more.
 Plus, decisions viewed as short sighted to increase profits and per capita spending, all to the detriment to consumers and the experience.

 It’s impossible not to notice this.
 Many complaints we hear from readers are prefaced with “I’m normally a fan no matter what who defends Disney, but…” or “I don’t normally complain, but…” There have been far fewer fans offering defenses of unpopular decisions with the rationalization that Walt Disney World is a business.
 There’s also less knocking of those who air their grievances as “so-called fans” and much more agreement and acknowledgement of Disney’s shortcomings.